NafeeWalee/NafeeWalee/README.md

 Short Story:
 A long time ago in a galaxy far, far away....
 (18th March, 2020) I had to choose a side between react native and flutter.
 After a long council meeting, I took the path of the dart side.
 I switched from native Android development(Java) to Flutter development(Dart).
-Thenceforth, I have found my force is growing much stronger with flutter.
+Thenceforth, I have found my force is growing much stronger with the flutter.

 - Fully devoted to flutter programming.
 - Freelancer in Bangladesh.
-- Pull Stacked developer (pulling stuffs from stackoverflow)
+- Pull Stack developer (pulling stuffs from stackoverflow)
-- More than 20 projects apps are completed (mostly private projects)
 - ⚡ I’m currently working on ... something related to flutter...

 ### Connect with me: